 Note that the actual ampacity and voltage drop for your application may differ from these results but in most cases will be very close to those shown here.
 Units herein are American Wire Gauge (AWG) and English (feet).

-This is a calculator for the estimation of the voltage drop of an electrical circuit based on the wire size, distance, and anticipated load current.
+This is a calculator for the estimation of the voltage drop of an electrical circuit based on wire size measurement, distance (length in feet), and anticipated load current.
 Please note this calculator assume the circuit is operate in a normal condition—room temperature with normal frequency.
 The actual voltage drop can vary depend on the condition of the wire, wire cross sectional area, the conduit being used, the temperature, the connector, the frequency etc. It is recommended that the voltage drop should be less than 5% under the fully loaded condition.

 This 100+ page e-book is a great guide for those who have a basic interest in the field of electricity.
 This well-illustrated e-book, coupled with some basic knowledge of electricity, will give you a broad theoretical background in this fundamental subject.CONTENTS